 Submissions must be made electronically in PDF format.
 Submissions should be prepared in the EPTCS templates, available from http://style.eptcs.org, and submitted via EasyChair at:

 The ACL2 Workshop accepts both long papers (up to sixteen pages) and extended abstracts (up to two pages).
 Both categories of papers will be fully refereed, and both types need short abstracts submitted by the "Abstract submission" deadline.
 Accepted submissions of both types will appear in the final workshop proceedings, although speaking slots will be shorter for extended abstracts.
-At least one author of each accepted papers must register for the workshop and give a presentation summarizing the paper's results.
+At least one author of each accepted paper must register for the workshop and give a presentation summarizing the paper's results.
 Authors of long papers will have more time to present their work at the workshop.
 One of the main advantages of the ACL2 Workshop is that attendees are already knowledgeable about ACL2, its syntax, its basic commands, and the art of writing models in it.
 So authors may assume that readers have this familiarity.
 We expect that the workshop proceedings will be published as a volume of Electronic Proceedings in Theoretical Computer Science (EPTCS).
 Please see the EPTCS copyright page for a discussion of licensing.
 Please also see the EPTCS LaTeX style file and formatting instructions.

 Many papers presented at the workshop will describe interactions with the theorem prover.
 We strongly encourage authors of such papers to provide ACL2 script files (aka "books") along with instructions for using these books in ACL2.
 Such supporting materials should be certifiable by running the following shell command in the directory of your contributed books, where ACL2_DIR denotes your ACL2 sources directory and ACL2 denotes your ACL2 executable.